-Make sure your students, or troops, understand how the law applies to the more sordid parts of their lives.
+Sex & the law meets all Title IX requirements and will ensure that your students or troops understand how the law applies to the more sordid parts of their lives.
 After the lecture attendees will:

 - Fully understand the concept of consent in sexual situations and have practices to put in place in their personal lives